-The following sets forth, as of April 17, 2020, certain information concerning our Class II and Class III directors, whose terms expire in 2021 and 2022, respectively, as well as a description of the specific experience, qualifications, attributes and skills that led our Board to conclude that each of these individuals should serve as a director.
-Each of our Class II and Class III directors is currently expected to remain in office for the remainder of his or her current term.
+The following sets forth, as of April 16, 2021, certain information concerning our current Class III and Class I directors, whose terms expire in 2022 and 2023, respectively, as well as a description of the specific experience, qualifications, attributes and skills that led our Board to conclude that each of these individuals should serve as a director.
+Each of our Class III and Class I directors is currently expected to remain in office for the remainder of his or her current term.